tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Declined Items need to be double-clicked in order to be picked up in the world.
         - Holding the Walk/Run key while interacting will always pick up any declined items.
     - Datacubes will show a black screen after they have been read.
+    - When picking up duplicate Nanokeys, the log now lists it as a duplicate.
     - While having a grenade selected, the crosshair will turn blue when you're able to place it on a wall.
     - Right-Clicking while dead will load the last save game.
     - Right-Clicking an item in the belt with the Inventory Window open will clear the slot.